There are some must-read books on personal finances that will help you develop good saving and investing habits.

 Be in control over your emotions says Kiyosaki.

-Kiyosaki reminds us that when share prices decline, people get scared, run away or sell up.
+He reminds us that when share prices decline, people get scared, run away, or sell up.

 However, when the local supermarket has a sale, people buy as much as they can.

 You see…most people’s lives are controlled by the two emotions of fear and greed.

 Fear keeps people in this trap of working hard, earning money, working hard, earning money, and hoping that it will reduce their fear.

 Secondly, many people are driven by the greed of wanting to get rich quickly.

 That’s why it’s important to have a plan, either a Strategic Property Investment Plan for your investments, or a business plan for your business.

 It’s very difficult to make sound financial decisions unless you know what you want to achieve and your time frames.